Stingless Bee FAQ

 Follow our positioning guide above.

-• What do I do about the clear brood excluder and yellow tape? + -
+• What do I do about the clear brood excluder and tape? + -

 If you have purchased your hive from us, or we have split a hive for you, there will be yellow tape over the clear brood excluder between the middle and top box.
 This safely confines the bees to the bottom two breeding boxes, allowing you to loosen the strap and lift the honey super off like a lid to see inside.
 While this tape is on you can continue to view the bees, being sure to place the super on squarely when not looking to exclude light and any water getting in and strapping firmly.
 This is helpful for monitoring your colony while the grow.
 When the hive is looking full (or when you are not able to see in any more) you can remove the tape to allow the bees access to the honey super.
 After this, the honey super must stay on permanently.
 The bees will seal themselves inside and deposit extra food stores here that you may be able to extract later.
 At this time strap tightly, and tape around the joins.